ismail00b/PI-Web-API-PIWorld-2018-highly-performant-applications/README.md

 Some information such as the server address, Web IDs of invariants (such as the AF Database, root element, various template names, etc.) are hard-coded in the [configuration object](UC2018TalkClient/Client/js/implementations/sharedData.js): these must be replaced with information applicable to your PI System.
+A full installation of the PI Web API 2018 release is needed for full support of the features demonstrated by the application: On older versions, some features (such as the new AFSearch functionality, Stream Updates, and Channels) may not be available.

 ## Notes
 * The [implementations](UC2018TalkClient/Client/js/implementations) folder contains the files